codio/knowledge/source/common/develop/ide/tools/deployment.rst

 ***************
 The Git target type allows you to deploy to any remote Git server.
 You supply the usual Git access details.

 If you prefer, you can deploy to any remote Git server using the command line.
-Simply  `access your Box Terminal <terminal>`__.
+Simply  :ref:`access your Box Terminal <terminal>`.
 .

 Existing Remote